29/06/2020 - Artificial Plants

 The media is warning us of the environmental risk of failing to recycling plastics properly.
 So could artificial plants actually be endangering our planet?
-Richard Bickler from Green Envee considers the arguments before and against artificial plants.
+The Green Envee team considers the arguments before and against artificial plants.

 There can be no argument against the fact that lush greenery signifies luxury, a comfortable atmosphere, wellbeing and prosperity.
 It doesn’t matter if it’s inside or outside, people use plants for a lot more than just oxygen and food.
 But how can we benefit from the intangible benefits of plants in places where plants don’t want to grow?

 The answer has to lie in artificial plants.
 They don’t need water, are not temperature sensitive, are indifferent to low light levels and, can be just as beautiful as living plants.
 Having said that, I’ve seen some pretty horrible plastic plants in my time.
 They did nothing to improve my mood and I dread to think how they were made and what from.